Paraboly/pwc-dynamic-form/documentation.md

 `type ContentItemConfig = NativeInputConfig | PwcSelectConfig | ColorPickerConfig`

-This type is a union of the supported interfaces of fields.
+This type is a union of the supported interfaces for the fields.

 #### `NativeInputConfig` interface